 The Benchmark Covenants may be terminated by either (i) the written consent of the owners of at least 51% of the land within the Benchmark Subdivision, and/or (ii) the written approval of a 4/5ths majority vote of a Landowners Committee.
 The Landowners Committee is appointed by the owners of 51% of the land in the Benchmark at Beaver Creek Subdivision.
 The Town of Avon owns approximately 55% of the land in the Benchmark at Beaver Creek Subdivision; therefore, the Town of Avon, through the Avon Town Council, effectively controls the decision to terminate the Benchmark Covenants and the decision to select and appoint five persons to the Landowners Committee.
 However, it is very important to the Avon Town Council to conduct an open public process to receive and consider all input from interested property owners prior to taking any action on the Benchmark Covenants.

-March 14, 2017 – Avon Town Council will consider the following actions: (1) voting as a property owner in the Benchmark Subdivision to terminate the Benchmark Covenants; (2) voting to appoint five members to the Landowners Committee if such action is not taken on February 28, 2017; and (3) providing direction to any representatives of the Town of Avon on the Landowners Committee with regard to voting as a member of the Landowners Committee to terminate the Benchmark Covenants.
+Date TBD– Avon Town Council will consider the following actions: (1) voting as a property owner in the Benchmark Subdivision to terminate the Benchmark Covenants; and (2) providing direction to any representatives of the Town of Avon on the Landowners Committee with regard to voting as a member of the Landowners Committee to terminate the Benchmark Covenants.
 The meeting will be held at 5:00 p.m., or as soon thereafter as possible, at the Avon Town Hall, located at One Lake Street, Avon, Colorado.

 DEADLINE TO SUBMIT BALLOTS: 5:00 p.m.
 March 15, 2017